How to Rock Out Your LinkedIn Background Photo

 And what if you want to take your LinkedIn background image to an even a higher level?
 For a recent client who’d just graduated with a Master’s in Mathematics, I Googled “math,” clicked on the Images link and after a few minutes of scrolling through a mania of math images, it was love at first sight.
 I found an image that read, “I Heart Math,” with the shape of the heart made up of hundreds of tiny mathematical symbols.

-I checked to make sure that the image was free and without rights restrictions and used Pixelmator (a sweet and cheap Mac stand-in for Photoshop) to customize it further by resizing the heart and the font to make sure it all aligned just right on a canvas of 1400 × 425 pixels.
+I checked to make sure that the image was free and without rights restrictions and used Pixelmator (a sweet and cheap Mac stand-in for Photoshop) to customize it further by resizing the heart and the font to make sure it all aligned just right on the required canvas size.
 Its message and uniqueness nailed my client’s brand and made her a believer in how this seemingly small detail could make such a big impression.